DataDog/documentation/content/en/serverless/troubleshooting/_index.md

 For quick questions, post in the _#serverless_ channel of the [Datadog Slack community][11].

 If you have followed all the troubleshooting steps above and want help from [Datadog Support][12], first create a Zendesk ticket.
-Next, use the `serverless flare` command to automatically collect and submit data about your Lambda function to Datadog Support.
+Next, use the `datadog-ci serverless flare` command to automatically collect and submit data about your Lambda function to Datadog Support.

 If you don't want to use the flare command, include the following information to your ticket:
 1. Basic information about your Lambda function: ARN, runtime, handler, layers, environment variables, and tags.
 Focus on one function first if you have the same issue with many.